biswaranjanray/cloud-sf-extension-cap-sample/README.md

 7. Go to the tab `Queue`.
 ![Integration type](./documentation/images/queue.png)
 8. From the table, click on Icon for 'Subscription' (under Actions) for the Queue created when the application was deployed.
-9. From the pop-up window, please note the topic name for future reference (Step 5.8)
+9. From the pop-up window, please note the topic name for future reference (Step 5.5.8)
-10. Create Service Keys for Enterprise Messaging Service by following steps [here](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/cdf4f200db3e4c248fa67401937b2f78.html).
-Note down the clientid, clientsecret, tokenendpoint from the service key which is shown as a json.
+10. Create Service Keys for Enterprise Messaging Service by following steps [here](https://help.sap.com/viewer/bf82e6b26456494cbdd197057c09979f/Cloud/en-US/577ea7ce5cef4e2ea974c03d5549b3ff.html).
+Note down the client id, client secret, tokenendpoint and Base url from the service key which is shown as a json.

 ### Step 5: Setting up SuccessFactors system